Jenny Murray: Biography

-She wrote, directed and co-produced Last Chance, Bonne Chance (2013), a short film in which she played Anna, one of the two lead roles.
-The other lead role was Abby, played by Zonia Pelensky.
+She directed two short films – Last Chance, Bonne Chance (2013), a short film produced and created with her friend Zonia Pelensky.
 The film tells the story of two young women who want to escape their lives in New York and to accomplish that commit a crime.

-She wrote, directed, edited and produced The Night to Make Believe (2014), a short drama in which she played the lead role of Mary.
+She then made a second film, The Night to Make Believe (2014), a short drama.